jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-03-13-mister-ao486-core-part-4-sound-blaster-and-adlib-opl2-opl3-music.md

 DMA (Low/8-bit) | 1
 DMA (High/16-bit) | 5

-Many games can auto-detect these settings, but others read resource information from the BLASTER environment variable.
+Many games can auto-detect these settings, but others read resource information from the <a href="https://retronn.de/imports/soundblaster_config_guide.html" target="_blank">BLASTER environment variable</a>.
 To get this configured:

 1. From the DOS command prompt, type <code>edit C:\AUTOEXEC.BAT</code>.
 An editor application will open.
 Add the following line to your <code>AUTOEXEC.BAT</code>: